 You may have several questions about starting in Reception at Dalton School, hopefully this page will help you to answer some of them.

 Meet Our Wonderful Reception Practitioners

-Reception Stoker - Miss Stoker is the Class Teacher and Mrs Mariani is the Support Teacher.
+Reception Stoker - Miss Stoker is the Class Teacher and ... is the Support Teacher.

-Reception Metcalfe - Mrs Metcalfe is the Class Teacher and Miss Parr is the Support Teacher.
+Reception Metcalfe - Mrs Metcalfe is the Class Teacher and ... is the Support Teacher.

-Mrs Cole will be also be teaching in both Reception classes on a Thursday, whilst Miss Stoker and Mrs Metcalfe have their planning, preparation and assessment time.
+There will also be other staff teaching in the Reception classes, whilst the class teachers have their planning, preparation and assessment time.

 A Welcome From Our Head Teacher, Mr Richardson